-- 5.10.2 Animal feed incidents and hazards are dealt with in accordance with the Code.
-They are referred directly from the Food Standards Agency to the Team Leader, Food Chain and Metrology Team, who has specialist responsibility for animal feed enforcement, and in their absence other animal feed qualified officers. - 5.11 Liaison.
-The Service is a member of Trading Standards East Midlands, a regional Trading Standards coordinating body for local authority Trading Standards Services.
+Animal feed incidents and hazards are dealt with in accordance with the Code.
+They are referred directly from the Food Standards Agency to the Team Leader, Food Chain and Metrology Team, who has specialist responsibility for animal feed enforcement, and in their absence other animal feed qualified officers.

+5.12 Liaison.
+The Service is a member of Trading Standards East Midlands, a regional Trading Standards co-ordinating body for local authority Trading Standards Services.
 This body has sub-groups that deal with food and agricultural standards and the Service is an active member of both of these.
 At a local level, three times a year, there are meetings of the Leicestershire Food Liaison group (consisting of the District and Borough Councils, the Trading Standards Service, Public Analyst Laboratories, Public Health England and the Animal and Plant Health Agency), to co-ordinate enforcement of food hygiene and food standards.
-There is also collaboration with health authorities concerning food standards issues that affect them and, locally with the regional Animal and Plant Health Agency, part of the Department for Environment, Food and Rural Affairs (DEFRA), as regards animal health and welfare and animal feed. - 5.11.1 The Service has also registered with the "Assured Food Scheme portal for Local Authorities".
-Details of the premises registered with "Assured Food" schemes are used to update the Service's records of businesses. - 5.12 Promotion.
-The Service provides advisory leaflets and will develop new ones for businesses as appropriate.
+There is also collaboration with health authorities concerning food standards issues that affect them and, locally with the regional Animal and Plant Health Agency, part of the Department for Environment, Food and Rural Affairs (DEFRA), as regards animal health and welfare and animal feed.

+The Service has also registered with the "Assured Food Scheme portal for Local Authorities".
+Details of the premises registered with Assured Food schemes are used to update the Service's records of businesses.

+5.13 Promotion.
+The Service provides advisory leaflets and guides businesses to other sources of information as appropriate.
 Media releases will also be used to promote food and animal feed standards issues.
 The Service also has a website that is part of the County Council's main website.